-Currently, in addition to his practice, Don is a Behavioral Health Consultant at the Community Health Center in Jefferson City, MO.
-During the eight years prior to going solo, Don managed the Behavioral Health Checmical Dependency Program at Capital Region Medical Center in Jefferson City, MO.
+Currently, in addition to his private practice, Don is an outpatient therapist for the Center for Mental Wellness at Capital Region Physicians in Jefferson City, MO.
+During the eight years prior to going solo, Don managed the Behavioral Health Chemical Dependency Program at Capital Region Medical Center.
 While Don's primary specialties include addictions, codependency, and Adult/Child Syndrome, he also has extensive experience providing therapy for...

 I'm sure I am a counselor today because that's what God planned for my life.
 I believe the things I've experienced have made me better able to understand my clients.
 I grew up in a family where depression, rage, abuse and suicide were the norm.